-- To resolve questions about the formative and stratigraphic nature of the deposits, and what they can tell us about Aboriginal populations during the initial colonisation and use of the Sydney Basin, and the post-Contact interactions in the early nineteenth century. - To further characterise the formation and nature and content of the archaeology of the source-bordering dune nd evidence or change through time in spatial and chronological phases of activity. - To recover the largest possible assemblage of Aboriginal objects for documentation and long-term curation and to compile the existing knowledge of past Aboriginal activities along this portion of the Hawkesbury River corridor which is proving of high importance to our understanding of Aboriginal history. - To inform future interpretation proposed for the project area.
+- To resolve questions about the stratigraphic nature of the deposits, what they tell us about all periods of Aboriginal archaeological history. - To further characterise the formation and nature and content of the archaeology of the source-bordering dune nd evidence or change through time in spatial and chronological phases of activity. - To recover a large assemblage of Aboriginal objects for this portion of the Hawkesbury River corridor which is proving of high importance to our understanding of Aboriginal history. - To inform future interpretation proposed for the project area.